-David Nour argues that “that relationships are the greatest off balance sheet asset any organization possesses, large or small, public or private”.
+David Nour argues that “relationships are the greatest off balance sheet asset any organization possesses, large or small, public or private”.

 While many professionals talk about relationships in fuzzy terms, the popular speaker and author of Relationship Economics suggests that relationships have a quantifiable value and should be actively managed.